 Wear the Colors of the Heart Chakra

-Deepak Chopra, a prominent new age thought leader and author suggests to wear the colors of the heart which are green and pink.
+Deepak Chopra, a prominent new age thought leader and author suggests wearing the colors of the heart which are green and pink.
 Green is the color of nature, family, and healing, and therefore engenders peace and tranquility when you wear it.
 Pink is also an essential color for the heart chakra.
 It’s the color of mother love and is found in the aura of all babies and young children, according to The Book of Chakras, by Ambika Wauters.
 Pink is soft, sweet, and soothing; it lifts the spirit and encourages compassion.

 Chant the Mantra of the Heart

 Each chakra has a seed sound that is said to encapsulate the entire essence of the energy center.
 The sound for the heart chakra is “yam” (rhymes with Mom), and chanting it adjusts the vibration of the heart like a tuning fork.
-Sit up tall, close your eyes, and repeat the sound “yam” to feel the energy of self love flow through your heart.
+Sit up tall, close your eyes, and repeat the sound “yam” to feel the energy of self-love flow through your heart.

 Give yourself a gift of love and be your own Valentine.
 A whole new lovable you can begin to surface.